HIFU: Navigating the Wild, Wild West of Urology and Prostate Cancer

 Into Catheter Hell…

 Back to April 8, 2024.
 I arrived home around 1:00 p.m. and was starting to feel like I needed to pee.
 I took a hot shower, trying to relax and hopefully pee.
 I could not.
 I tried to self cath, without success, finding the cath port plugged with clotted blood when I pulled it out.
 I tried again, with same result, and was beginning to get frantic.
 I called the Urology Austin main number and told them I needed to talk to a nurse or a PA in Dr. Giesler’s office.
 They put me on hold and said they couldn’t get through to anyone at Dr. Giesler’s office.
 I explained to her my dire situation and INSISTED that I TALK TO SOMEONE to help me.
-She again put me on hold, and finally a PA named Jackie from the St. David’s office came on the line.
-I explained to her my situation and she walked me through a third try.
+She again put me on hold, and, finally, a PA named Jackie from the St. David’s office came on the line.
+I explained to her my situation, and she walked me through a third try.
 About the only thing different she suggested was to manipulate the cath back and forth once into the bladder.
 I finally drained 400 ml of urine that contained a lot of blood and congealed blood.
-By this time it was about 2:30 p.m.
-I cathed 3 more times that day (4:00 p.m.; 5:30 p.m.; and 7:00 p.m.) each time discharging 400 ml of bloody urine.
-Thus I began a nighmarish cycle of self cathing, which left me exhausted and discouraged.
-The next day (Tuesday, April 9, 2024) I cathed a total of 8 times.
-When I tryed to pee on my own the most I managed was a very small drizzle, while my pain increased until I finally couldn’t stand it anymore and would cath.
+By this time, it was about 2:30 p.m.
+I cathed 3 more times that day (4:00 p.m.; 5:30 p.m.; and 7:00 p.m.), each time discharging 400 ml of bloody urine.
+Thus I began a nighmarish cycle of self-cathing, which left me exhausted and discouraged.
+The next day (Tuesday, April 9, 2024), I cathed a total of 8 times.
+When I tryed to pee on my own, the most I managed was a very small drizzle, while my pain increased until I finally couldn’t stand it anymore and would cath.
 Brian called me that morning and prescribed me a dose pack, explaining that it might help reduce the swelling, pain, and inability to urinate.
 I repeated this maddening process for two plus weeks.
 Sometimes my urine would be clearer and not so bloody, but then it would be very bloody, with clots.
 No ryhme or reason to it all.
 I did my last self cath on Monday April 22, 2024 early in the morning, having done anywhere from 8 to 12 caths on each of the prior days.
 It was a tremendous relief to finally begin to pee again!
 However, urination was quite painful, as I continued to pass dead tissue, cells, and blood.
 Throughout the remainder of April and all of May, my urination was painful, and I was still passing material in my urine.
 I also was having typical BPH symtoms — frequent urination, having to get up many times each night, leakage, and inability to control my starts and stops with any certainty.
 I took to wearing depends, as I often leaked bloody urine throughout each of these days.
 I FINALLY began to make marked improvement on June 12, 2024.
 As I write this post on June 28, 2024, I am starting to think I may actually recover and be able to have a somewhat normal life again!

 A few things I wanted to mention about this process and period of time.
 Ray was an invaluable source of information and encouragement, as was my wife Dorothy.
 I was extremely disappointed in Urology of Austin.
 First, they did not prepare me in the slightest for what I endured.
 It would have been so much easier if I had had some idea of what to expect, and what was normal and what was not.
 My biggest disappointment with Urology of Austin was in the area of making sure I had enough cathers to last me.
 As soon as I realized I would go through the catheters Ray gave me, I called Hollister to find out what information my doctor would need to provide to fill a prescription order.
 They referred me to their retail outlet (based in Houston) but were kind enough to ship me 30 samples overnight.
 I called the retail outlet and they checked out my insurance and gave me all the information I would need to give my doctor so he could write a prescription and send it to them.
 I went on the Urology of Austin patient portal and wrote a very detailed message requesting that they send in a prescription for me.
 The next day I talked to one of the nurses and she assured me the prescription had been sent in.
-A few days later I called the retailer and they said they had not yet received the prescription from my doctor.
+A few days later, I called the retailer and they said they had not yet received the prescription from my doctor.
 They too were kind enough to ship me a box of 30 samples at no charge.
 Bottom line, Urology of Austin never sent in my prescription.
 In fact, several days after I had begun to urinate on my own, I got a call from a young lady at Urology of Austin.
 She said she was with the “catheter department” and that they had just received my prescription from my doctor.
 All I could do was laugh.
 She eventually explained that when I was taught to self cath in my doctor’s office, someone should have given me information about the “cath department” and instructions to call them to make sure my catheter needs were met.
 Of course, no one said a word to me, which resulted in a tremendous amount of anxiety and stress.
 So, while I really liked and respected Dr. Giesler and his staff as individuals, my experience was that they did not communicate well or work together as a coherent team.

 So here I sit, still slowly improving.
 I am starting to get better sleep at night.
 I am starting to get my energy back.
 While I occasionally still feel like I am passing tissue or cells in my urine, I have gone over a week without any blood or bloot clots in my urine.
 I am starting to feel that I might just make it through this ordeal.
 Wish me luck!